-- 1. Vent all pressure from the container.3 - 2.
+- 1. Vent all pressure from container. - 2.
 Remove the protective cover by removing three bolts from the base of the cover. - 3.
-Unscrew the gauge body using a wrench on hex fitting as base of the indicator. - 4.
-Life the entire gauge assembly free of the container.
+Unscrew the gauge body using a wrench on hex fitting at base of the indicator. - 4.
+Lift the entire gauge assembly free of the container.
 The gauge assembly is long and may be very cold.
-Gloves should be used to protect your skin.
+Gloves should be worn to protect your skin.